plfa/plfa.github.io/src/plfa/part1/Equality.lagda.md

 applications of `trans`; the result would be more compact but harder to read.
-The trick behind `∎` means that a chain of equalities simplifies to a chain of applications of `trans` that ends in `trans e refl`, where `e` is a term that proves some equality, even though `e` alone would do.
+The trick behind `∎` means that a chain of equalities simplifies to a chain of applications of `trans` that ends in `trans e refl`, where `e` is a term that proves some equality.

+(That trick might seem inefficient, since `trans e refl` and `e` both prove the same equality.
+But that inefficiency is key to our nice notation nice notation for chains of equalities.
+One shouldn't fear inefficiency if it improves readability!)

 #### Exercise `trans` and `≡-Reasoning` (practice)

-Sadly, we cannot use the definition of trans' using ≡-Reasoning as the definition for trans.
+Sadly, we cannot use the definition of `trans'` using ≡-Reasoning as the definition for trans.
 Can you see why?
 (Hint: look at the definition of `_≡⟨_⟩_`)